vitiral/trfl/README.md

 sizes](https://en.wikipedia.org/wiki/Flash_memory#NAND_memories).
 The smallest
 is 16KiB, the largest is 512KiB.

+> Quick note: In actual fact, the hardware may be implemented so that "erasure"
+> sets the bits to `0` and bits can only be set to `1`.
+Since this is easier
+> conceptually, it will be the mental model used and the physical layer will
+> invert the data as needed.
+For more info see section 4.3.5.1 of the [Physical
+> Layer Spec].

 To take this into account, the following principles are followed:
-- Every data structure starts with some flags/bits "reserved" and set to `1` ("erased").
-They may later be set to 0 by the Garbage Collector (GC), indicating that data has moved/etc. More on the GC later.
+- Every data structure starts with some flags/bits "reserved" and set to `0` ("erased").
+They may later be set to 1 by the Garbage Collector (GC), indicating that data has moved/etc. More on the GC later.
-  - Note: the limitation of flash memory allows any single _bit_ to be "cleared" to `0` at any time.
-It is setting it to `1` which requires a "block erasure".
+  - Note: the limitation of flash memory allows any single _bit_ to be set to `1` at any time.
+Erasing to `0` requires a "block erasure" (these values may be reversed, but we use this memonic for simplicity).
-- When data is "deleted" it simply has a single bit (flag) cleared.
+- When data is "deleted" it simply has a single bit (flag) set.
 It will later be cleaned by the GC
 - Data "Write Head": data is written sequentially from low-memory to high memory, then cycles back to low memory.
 Every 64KiB sector has metadata